LUXER ONE BLOG

 • Security features, which directly impact loss prevention and risk

-• Integration with smart package rooms, if hybrid solutions are needed
+• Integration with package rooms, if hybrid solutions are needed

 • Long-term durability and vendor reliability